-B. If a legal holiday falls on a day on which a provisional, probationary, permanent, or exempt employee would normally work, he or she shall be entitled to the day off with pay.
-If he or she works, the employee will be entitled to additional compensation for time worked at one and one-half (11⁄2) times the base pay, with the exception of those employees in the BCEA professional/supervisory unit who will receive their normal rate of pay.

-- C. If any of the legal holidays under Article V, Section B fall on an employee's day off, the nearest preceding or following work day, respectively, shall be the employee's day off.
+- B. If a legal holiday falls on a day on which a provisional, probationary, permanent, or exempt employee would normally work, he or she shall be entitled to the day off with pay.
+If he or she works, the employee will be entitled to additional compensation for time worked at one and one-half (11⁄2) times the base pay, with the exception of those employees in the BCEA professional/supervisory unit who will receive their normal rate of pay. - C. If any of the legal holidays under Article V, Section B fall on an employee's day off, the nearest preceding or following work day, respectively, shall be the employee's day off.
 If he or she works, the employee shall be entitled to additional compensation as provided in the rule on overtime, except if the employee is part of the BCEA professional/supervisory unit, except if the employee is part of the BCEA professional/supervisory unit. - D. Employees will only receive overtime compensation, as provided in Article VIII Section F, if they are required to work on a City designated holiday.
-If an employee is required to work on a Federal or State holiday that is not designated as a City holiday, the employee will not receive overtime pay for working on the Federal or State holiday. - For Example: Independence Day is a federally designated holiday that occurs on Saturday, July 4, 2015; the City designates Friday, July 3, 2015, as the City holiday.
-An employee will only receive overtime compensation for working on the holiday if they work on Friday, July 3, 2015. - E. Notwithstanding subsection D. above, Employees in the Solid Waste Section receiving differential shall be entitled to Christmas off.
+If an employee is required to work on a Federal or State holiday that is not designated as a City holiday, the employee will not receive overtime pay for working on the Federal or State holiday.

+For Example: Independence Day is a federally designated holiday that occurs on Saturday, July 4, 2015; the City designates Friday, July 3, 2015, as the City holiday.
+An employee will only receive overtime compensation for working on the holiday if they work on Friday, July 3, 2015.

+E. Notwithstanding subsection D. above, employees in the Solid Waste Section receiving differential pay in Article II, Section H.1, shall be entitled to Christmas off.
 Should employees be required to work on Christmas, they shall be paid under the provisions of overtime.
-Incentive Program employees shall be entitled to leave when they finish their route on holidays.
+Solid Waste Truck Operators shall be entitled to leave work at 12pm, as long as they have completed their routes on City-observed holidays.